damianhakert/damianhakert.github.io/source/_posts/2016-03-14-gitlab-in-case-you-missed-it.md

 Custom CNAME and TLS [are supported](http://doc.gitlab.com/ee/pages/README.html#add-a-custom-domain-to-your-pages-website).

 These kinds of features have become possible due to a synergic effect between system components.
+There's much more

 ## GitLab Direction